rlogiacco/CircularBuffer/README.md

 }
 ```

-**Please note**: this _macro switch_ forces the buffer to use an 8 bits data type as internal index, as such **all** your buffers will be limited to a maximum capacity of `255`.
+**Please note**: this _macro switch_ forces the buffer to use an 8 bits data type as the internal index, as such **all** your buffers will be limited to a maximum capacity of `255`.

 ### Interrupts

-The library does help working with interrupts defining the `CIRCULAR_BUFFER_INT_SAFE` macro switch, which introduces the `volatile` modifier to the `count` variable, making the whole library more interrupt friendly at the price of disabling some compiler optimizations.
+The library does help to work with interrupts defining the `CIRCULAR_BUFFER_INT_SAFE` macro switch, which introduces the `volatile` modifier to the `count` variable, making the whole library more interrupt-friendly at the price of disabling some compiler optimizations.
 The `#define` statement needs to be put somewhere before the `#include` statement:

 ```cpp
 #define CIRCULAR_BUFFER_INT_SAFE